WICG/scroll-to-text-fragment/fragment-directive-api.md

 };
 ```

-Why a SelectorDirective base-class, in addition to Directive?
-The [proposed](https://github.com/WICG/scroll-to-text-fragment/blob/main/EXTENSIONS.md#proposed-solution) CSS selector directive would behave very similarly to a text directive and allows createSelectorDirective to return a SelectorDirective.
+Why a `SelectorDirective` base-class, in addition to `Directive`?
+The [proposed](https://github.com/WICG/scroll-to-text-fragment/blob/main/EXTENSIONS.md#proposed-solution) CSS selector directive would behave very similarly to a text directive and allows `createSelectorDirective()` to return a `SelectorDirective`.
 OTOH, the proposed [note selector](https://github.com/bokand/web-annotations/blob/main/URL-based-annotation.md) would not fit this interface.

-_TODO: Maybe SelectorDirective is unnecessary?
-Callers could always determine the directive type using `Directive.type` if they need.
-Also, it may actually make sense for `note` to provide `getMatchingRange`...)_
+_TODO: Maybe `SelectorDirective` is unnecessary?
+Callers could always determine the directive type using `Directive.type` if they need to.
+Also, it may actually make sense for `note` to provide `getMatchingRange()`...)_

 ## Examples